MinterTeam/minter-go-node/docs/transactions.rst

 | **Coin** - Symbol of coin to stake.
 | **Stake** - Amount of coins to stake.

-Unbound transaction
+Unbond transaction
 ^^^^^^^^^^^^^^^^^^^

 Type: **0x07**

-Transaction for unbounding funds from validator's stake.
+Transaction for unbonding funds from validator's stake.

 *Data field contents:*